elotroalex/chiens/_texts/translation.md

 - Death jumps on them, like a torrent of wild horses, like a
 - flight of mosquitoes ...
 - Columbus, Columbus
+- you
-- you, so calm
+- the calm
 - when you set your first foot on this island, snapped like a rat-trap,
-- {:.prose} among the new signs, among the gods that your pride did not consent to confess, I know it, I feel it, you did not feel overcome with triumph, but with anguish, with uneasy anxiety, you the impregnable, caught leaking and tied up with the great silent creepers of fear, the great silent creepers of Repentance.
+- {:.prose} among the new signs, among the gods that your pride refused to confess, I know it, I feel it, you did not feel overcome with triumph, but with anguish, with uneasy anxiety, you the impregnable, caught leaking and tied up with the great silent creepers of fear, the great silent creepers of Repentance.

 <!-- - {:.indent-2} ...
 Et en effet, des catacombes essouflées de la Fin et du Commencement
 - la Mort s’élance vers eux, comme un torrent de chevaux fous, comme un